Dilizlr/Fourier-RWKV/README.md

 # Fourier-RWKV
-The rough version of the code for our paper is available here.
-The full implementation, including trained model weights and environment configuration, will be provided after further organization.
+The code is currently being organized and will be released once the paper is available on arXiv.